 How to Prepare Your Dog for Adoption

-Before bringing the dog home, get as well-acquainted with it as possible.
-Spend time with it at the shelter giving it attention and love so that it gets comfortable with you.
-You can even try offering it a special toy that it can start to bond with.
-Then, when it brings that toy along to its new home, it will have something there that it’s comfortable with already.
+Before bringing the dog home, get as well-acquainted with them as possible.
+Spend time with it at the shelter giving them attention and love so that they get comfortable with you.
+You can even try offering it a special toy that they can start to bond with.
+Then, when the dog brings that toy along to their new home, they will have something there that they’re comfortable with already.